Preparedness · · 4 min read

 The Survival handbook offers more than nine different ways to build a fire.
 The book addresses different scenarios that you might encounter and offers options for starting a fire.

-Picking the Tepee Fire
+Building the Tepee Fire

 My son wanted to build a Tepee fire because it looked cool.
 He also watched some Outdoor Boys episodes on YouTube and wanted to make campfires.